 Never heard of a semi-loaded caliper.
 A loaded one has the pads already installed.
 The advantage is it saves the mechanic time.
 I prefer unloaded because I do things to prepare the pads to prevent brake squeak.
 Very few do-it-yourselfers know any of these tricks professionals use.
 If I had a loaded caliper, I would just end up taking the pads out anyway.
 For you, the advantage of one over the other would be price.

-Toyota is not known to have caliper problems so there's no need to replace them on a five year old truck unless you're having an issue.
+Toyota is not known to have caliper problems so there is no need to replace them on a five year old truck unless you are having an issue.